-With so many high-quality pet food products available, choosing what’s right for your pet can seem daunting.
-The nutritional needs of your pet have evolved from those of their pre-domesticated ancestors.
-The skin, bones, muscle, and intestinal contents of their prey were once considered a tasty and nutritious meal.
+With so many high-quality pet food products available, it can seem hard to choose what’s best for your pet.
+Pet diet and nutrition needs have evolved from those of their pre-domesticated ancestors.
+The skin, bones, muscle, and intestinal contents of their prey were once considered a tasty meal.
 To ensure your pet’s diet meets all of their needs, you should consider this evolution.

 Home prepared diets